usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 Within this project as a whole, and within its subprojects, everything is done with XProc 3.0, meaning everything can be done using a single script, which invokes an XProc processor to read and execute a pipeline.
 This simplicity is at the center of the argument for XProc.
 The counter argument is that the world is never like that.
 This project is based on the premise that a lab environment can be useful even for studying things more commonly encountered in the real world.

-Effectively (and much more could be said about the processing stack, dependency management and so forth) what this means is that XProc offers the user and the developer (in either or both roles) very focused and concentrated points of control or points of adjustment.
-Out in the field - where software is deployed and used - it may never be like that.
-User interfaces constrain what users can do, and even developers are rarely free to just mess around, as it might be thought of.
+Effectively (and much more could be said about the processing stack, dependency management and so forth) what this means is that XProc offers the user and the developer (in either or both roles) with focused and concentrated points of control or points of adjustment.
+In the field -- where software is deployed and used -- things almost never just &ldquo;drop in&rdquo;.
+User interfaces, APIs, dependencies and platform quirks: all these constrain what users can do, and even developers are rarely free to just mess around, as it might be thought of.

-To the extent this is the case, this project only works if things are actually simple enough to pick up and use.
+To the extent this is the case, this project only works if things are actually simple enough to pick up, use, learn and adapt.

 `xp3.sh` and `xp3.bat` represent attempts at this.
 Each of them (on its execution platform) enables a user to run, without further configuration, the [Morgana XProcIIIse](https://www.xml-project.com/morganaxproc-iiise.html) processor on any XProc 3.0 pipeline, assuming the appropriate platform for each (`bash` in the case of the shell script, Windows batch command syntax for the `bat` file).
 Other platforms supporting Java (and hence Morgana with its libraries) could be provided with similar scripts.

 Such a script itself must be &ldquo;vanilla&rdquo; and generic: it simply invokes the processor with the designated pipeline, and stands back.
 The logic of operations is entirely encapsulated in the XProc pipeline designated.
 XProc 3.0 is both scalable and flexible enough to open a wide range of possibilities for data processing, both XML-based and using other formats such as JSON and plain text.
-It is the intent of this project not to explore and map this space â€“ which is vast â€“ but to show off enough XProc and related logic (XSLT, XSpec) to show how this exploration can be done.
+It is the intent of this project not to explore and map this space – which is vast – but to show off enough XProc and related logic (XSLT, XSpec) to show how this exploration can be done.
+We are an outfitter at the beginning of what we hope will be a long and profitable voyage.

+### Tweaks

 As simple examples, these scripts show only one way of running XProc.
 Keep in mind that even simple scripts can be used in more than one way.